 Over the past decade, individuals working with organizations such as Geoscientists Without Borders (GWB) have undertaken a number of humanitarian geophysics projects around the world on a wide range of humanitarian topics, including access to groundwater, understanding local seismic hazards, and remediation of abandoned mine sites.

-During 2017-18, CSM Geophysics has undertaken two important initiatives in the area of Humanitarian Geophysics.
-First, in collaboration with the Engineering, Design & Society Division, which houses CSM’s successful Humanitarian Engineering program, the Geophysics Department has developed and is seeking final approval for a new MSc degree in Humanitarian Engineering and Science: Geophysics.
-This new program would be the first MSc Geophysics program in the US to specifically train students for the roles that geophysicists will play in working with a wide variety of stakeholders to develop novel solutions to important geoscience-related challenges faced by human society.
-Graduates from the proposed program would be well equipped for employment in all levels of government, non-government organizations, industry or continuing on with research training in a related PhD program.
-Enrollment for the first cohort of students is expected in Fall 2019.
+Mines Geophysics has undertaken two important initiatives in the area of Humanitarian Geophysics.
+First, in collaboration with the Engineering, Design & Society Division, which houses Mines’ successful Humanitarian Engineering program, the Geophysics Department developed a MSc degree in Humanitarian Engineering and Science: Geophysics.
+This new program is the first MSc Geophysics program in the U.S. to specifically train students for the roles that geophysicists will play in working with a wide variety of stakeholders to develop novel solutions to important geoscience-related challenges faced by human society.
+Graduates from the program will be well equipped for employment in all levels of government, non-government organizations, industry or continuing on with research training in a related PhD program.